 Everett lived with his wife and two children in Nevada where he worked as a skilled carpenter and construction worker for 13 years.
 He owned a small business specializing in the remodeling of restaurants, offices, homes and even custom sheds built to order.
 Everett was living the American dream until one day his wife blindsided him with a divorce.
 Shocked and devastated, Everett didn’t have the energy or will to contest the divorce.
 He walked away— leaving her with their home.
 He decided to move back to his hometown of San Diego, but once he returned he realized that most of his connections had moved on.
 This is how Everett found himself homeless.

 For a while, Everett lived out of his car but was eventually unable to pay the registration on it.
 Once it was repossessed, Everett’s only option was to live on the street.
 “The street life is not comfortable and it’s depressing.
 These are not friendly streets.”
-Through word of mouth, Everett was told about Father Joe’s Villages and he decided to put his name on the waiting list.
-He was able to move into the Joan Kroc Center November of 2017.
+Through word of mouth, Everett was told about Father Joe’s Villages.
+He decided to put his name on the waiting list and later moved into the Joan Kroc Center.

 Laying the Groundwork